c4nzin/nestjs-infisical-example/README.md

-A working example for nestjs-infisical-sdk
+A working example of nestjs-infisical-sdk